1751 State Route 17A, Suite 1, Florida, New York 10921

 At this point, it’s impossible determine the long-term consequences of the trade war on other countries, but it’s certain that imported goods will be more prone to fluctuation in both price and availability.

-For U.S.-based companies, sticking with U.S.-made wire and cable is the safest option.
-U.S. wire and cable companies will not face the same tariff and infrastructural challenges that Chinese and other international companies will encounter when manufacturing and selling their products to U.S. businesses.
+For U.S.-based companies, sticking with made in USA wire and cable is the safest option.
+American wires and cables companies will not face the same tariff and infrastructural challenges that Chinese and other international companies will encounter when manufacturing and selling their products to U.S. businesses.

 About Remee Wire & Cable